ravinduravisara/-Fire-Productions-Pvt-Ltd/README.md

 Create `server/.env` with:

 ```
-MONGO_URI=your-mongodb-connection-string
+POSTGRES_URL=postgresql://user:pass@host:5432/dbname?schema=public
 PORT=5000
 ```

-If `MONGO_URI` is not set, the API starts without DB connection (read/write operations will fail), which is fine for frontend scaffolding.
+If `POSTGRES_URL` is not set, the API starts without DB connection (read/write operations will fail), which is fine for frontend scaffolding.

 ## Scripts
 - Root `dev`: runs client (Vite) and server (nodemon) concurrently.